NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 • General Dual Contractor (KB-class) – covers both residential and commercial work.

-Applicants must designate a qualifying party with at least four years of verifiable experience and pass both the trade and Arizona Statutes and Rules (SRE) exams.
+Applicants must designate a qualifying party with at least four years of verifiable experience and who has passed both the trade and Arizona Statutes and Rules (SRE) exams.
 A surety bond is required, with the amount based on license type and annual volume.

 Required business insurance in Arizona: